Baby Giraffe Dies During Birth, Leaving Columbus Zoo Devastated

 — Columbus Zoo (@ColumbusZoo) December 5, 2018

-Columbus Zoo and Aquarium President/CEO Tom Stalf put out a statement saying, “The loss of any animal is heartbreaking to the Columbus Zoo’s devoted animal care and animal health teams, particularly two whose births were as anticipated as these giraffe calves’.
+“The loss of any animal is heartbreaking to the Columbus Zoo’s devoted animal care and animal health teams, particularly two whose births were as anticipated as these giraffe calves’.
 Despite the sad outcome, I am proud of our caring professionals for the great measures they took to try to save both Ubumwe, as well as Cami’s calf.”

 He went on to include that baby giraffes, as well as other animals, are very vulnerable when they are born.
-He said that six-year-old Cami will be well taken care of.
+He said that 6-year-old Cami will be well taken care of.
 She is said to be in stable condition at this time.
 The entire staff at the zoo are grateful for the outpouring of support and love from the community and beyond.

 Cami has been at the Columbus Zoo since 2013 and she was eventually paired up with Enzi, 8.
 This was Cami’s first baby.
 While the loss of two baby giraffes is devastating, the team at the zoo will continue their efforts to protect wildlife.